tfsingh/spsd/README.md

 **How do I configure my instance to respond to HTTP requests?**

 First, allocate an IP to your app if you haven't already (see below).
-Ensure your instance has a port exposed (for the sake of example, we'll say we configured our instance to listen on port 8080), and run ```spsd list ip``` to view your dedicated IPv4 address (i.e. 123.1.23.12).
-Your sever should be listening on whatever port you exposed above in your instance configuration _locally_ (localhost:8080) and it'll be accesible publicly (http://123.1.23.12:8080).
+Ensure your instance has a port exposed (for example, we'll say we configured our instance to listen on port 8080), and run ```spsd list ip``` to view your dedicated IPv4 address (i.e. 123.1.23.12).
+Ensure your sever is listening on whatever port you exposed above in your instance configuration _locally_ (localhost:8080) and it'll be accesible publicly at the same port on your allocated ip (http://123.1.23.12:8080).

 **How can I allocate an IP if I didn't initially?**